 Are you working on something real?

 Are you taking an idea from inspiration through to an actual product or are you just working on random design challenges and parts of projects?
-During the DesignerUp course you will be working on all sides and layers of an entire product so you will fully understand the entire cycle of digital product design.
 Many courses assign you design challenges that are often the same ones they are assigning to everyone in the course, so you end up with a portfolio that looks like everyone else.

 The bottom line is whatever program you choose should match your learning style, your lifestyle and be personalized for you to successfully complete it and land a job.